Originally published December 28, 2010 via Karma of Dove dot Com.

-This is one of my earliest memories.
+This is my first memory.

 I’m three years old and I’m in the arms of a fireman, being carried out of a burning building, in the darkness of early morning.

 In my mind, I can still see firefighters behind me helping my mom and dad out of the building which was engulfed in flames and shooting debris.